dyckia/connect-airpods-alfred-workflow/README.md

 # Connect AirPods Alfred Workflow
-This is an Alfred Workflow which allows you to connect/disconnect your AirPods at your fingertips.
+An Alfred Workflow that allows you to connect/disconnect your AirPods at your fingertips.